-In order to make chocolate pancakes you need just a handful of ingredients:
+In order to make chocolate pancakes from scratch you need just a handful of ingredients for this simple recipe:

-- Egg – The egg will act as a binder for the other ingredients and add a bit of moisture to the pancake, as well as add a slight bit of leavening.
+- Egg – The large egg will act as a binder for the other ingredients and add a bit of moisture to the pancake, as well as a slight bit of leavening.

 - Milk – I normally use whole milk for these but any milk will do including almond milk if you are lactose intolerant.
 The milk will add moisture and help make a softer crumb for the pancakes.

-- Butter – I like to use unsalted real butter, which will add flavor, but oil can be used as well.
+- Butter – I like to use unsalted butter, which will add flavor, but oil can be used as well.
 You can use salted butter too, just reduce the amount of added salt by half.

 - Flour – Use either all-purpose flour or cake flour.